s-fereidooni/s-fereidooni.github.io/index.md

 - Independently navigated Girls Who Code through our sales pipeline, from making the initial point of contact to closing the sale.
 - _Leveraged Knowledge: ReactJS, JavaScript, HTML, CSS, Git, AWS_

+**Tutor CSE 12, CSE 11, CSE 8B (Computer Science Dept., UCSD)**

+- Tutored and supported students in CSE 11 and CSE 12, including office hours and ticket-based assistance.
+- Effectively communicated complex coding concepts and assisted with real-world comprehension and application, acting as a mentor to my students.
+- Improved grades and confidence of students through dedication to their success.
+  Valuable asset to the educational experience of peers through passion for coding and commitment to helping others.

 **C.R.
 Laurence Engineering Intern**